mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2013-11-25-drawing-textures.md

 Determine what the mid-tone color of the wood is.
 Using the following photograph of wood as a reference, we can determine that it's somewhere around a medium brown.

-{% figure caption:"Mix your mid-tone color to match the photo, then reduce the brightness about 10%, and increase the saturation a bit." class:"half" %}
+{% figure caption:"Mix your mid-tone color to match the photo, then reduce the brightness about 10%, and increase the saturation a bit." class:"gallery-2-col" %}
 ![Wood reference photograph](/assets/images/paper-53-wood-reference.jpg)
 [![Screenshot of medium brown color mix](/assets/images/paper-53-wood-base-mix.jpg)](/assets/images/paper-53-wood-base-mix-lg.jpg)
 {% endfigure %}